toolness/shadowmap-2d/README.md

 out of the repository's root directory, e.g. via `npx http-server`, and visit it.

+### Deployment

+Run `sh ./build.sh` to build everything for deployment, then upload the `dist` directory to a static web server.

 ## References

 * [Wikipedia's Shadow Mapping page](https://en.wikipedia.org/wiki/Shadow_mapping) - A good overview of the process.